 The right-hand-drive Jeep has a canvas water bag on the front, to keep drinking water cool by evaporation -- thanks to David Mercer for identifying that.
 It's difficult to see whether the Jeep is carrying any firefighting equipment.

-An earlier jeep used in the area was photographed by Wayne Ellard in 2006.
-It had been used briefly by the Blaxland Volunteer Bushfire Brigade, established in the 1950s with support from the Blue Mountains City Council.
+This 1943 Willys MB was used briefly by the Blaxland Volunteer Bushfire Brigade, established in the 1950s with support from the Blue Mountains City Council.

 The Country Fire Authority in the state of Victoria was formed in 1945 to manage bushfire suppression across the state, and now comprises over 1,200 fire brigades.

 From 1956 until 1984 the CFA employed a number of unique Willys tanker trucks in the protection of lives and property across Victoria.

 This composite photo created for CJ3B.info shows one of the CFA's Willys tankers as it might have looked in 1957.
 This particular truck is now on permanent loan from the CFA to the Fire Services Museum in East Melbourne.
 It's actually on the CFA reserve list and can be called back into service.